ExpressPQDelivery/epqd_server_lib_forM4/README.md

 ## Usage

-This will run a local server on verbose mode (-sv), set the port number (-P 12400) and use only the pecified cipher suite (-l "TLS13-AES256-GCM-SHA384").
+This will run a local server on verbose mode (-sv), set the port number (-P 12400) and set the cipher suite (-l "TLS13-AES256-GCM-SHA384").

 Set up a server to run on the local machine: